 Best Practices for Implementation

 To effectively manage diabetes, following best practices is key.
 Implementing interprofessional diabetes care means setting clear roles for each team member.
-It also involves creating standard ways to share information and regularly updating care plans for the best patient results1.
+It also involves creating standard ways to share information and regularly updating care plans for the best patient results.

 - Clearly define roles and responsibilities for each team member